The Admission of Students

 High School Scholars who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a High School Scholar.

 Interested applicants should submit the application form to the registrar with a $25 application fee one month prior to the beginning of the semester, and meet with the registrar.
-Entry into courses is on a space-available basis.
+Entry into courses depends on the space available.

 Community Scholars who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a Community Scholar.